-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Flowers is shown as a purple triangle. (analysis methodology)
+Flowers is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Flowers sponsored bills primarily in these issue areas:

 Government Operations and Politics (35%) Private Legislation (24%) Law (13%) Taxation (11%) Education (4%) Agriculture and Food (4%) Armed Forces and National Security (4%) Economics and Public Finance (4%)

 Some of Flowers’s most recently sponsored bills include...

 - H.J.Res.
 1102 (95th): A resolution proposing an amendment to the Constitution of the United States ...